Frequently Asked Questions

 • $300 Non-refundable Program Deposit

-Do I have to complete the application or registration in one sitting?
+Do I have to complete the registration in one sitting?

-No. Students will be able to save their information and return to complete the registration or application at a later date.
+No. Students and families will be able to save their information and return to complete the registration at a later date.

-After submitting a ST.ART application or registration, students or teachers will receive a confirmation email.
-This email will be sent to the email address used to create the application or registration.
+After submitting a ST.ART registration, students or teachers will receive a confirmation email.
+This email will be sent to the email address used to create the registration.

-Once you’ve completed the registration process and selected your studio session, you’re all set!
+Once you’ve completed the registration process, you’re all set!
 Additional program details will be shared in May.
 All program registrations will remain open until May 15 or until all spaces are taken.

 Program Fees